eXPerience83/DKNCloud-HAS/README.md

-# DKN Airzone Cloud
+# DKN Cloud for HASS

-**DKN Airzone Cloud** is a custom integration for Home Assistant that allows you to view and control all your zones registered on your Daikin Airzone Cloud (dkn.airzonecloud.com) account directly from Home Assistant.
+**DKN Cloud for HASS** is a custom integration for Home Assistant that allows you to view and control all your zones registered on your Daikin Airzone Cloud (dkn.airzonecloud.com) account directly from Home Assistant.

 ## Why this Fork?

 This project is a fork of [fitamix/DaikinDKNCloud-HomeAssistant](https://github.com/fitamix/DaikinDKNCloud-HomeAssistant) (which itself is a fork of [max13fr/Airzonecloud-HomeAssistant](https://github.com/max13fr/Airzonecloud-HomeAssistant)) by the original authors @max13fr and @fitamix.
 In our fork, we have added a configuration interface via Home Assistant's config flow.
-This allows users to configure the integration through the UI instead of editing the `configuration.yaml` manually.
+This allows users to configure the integration through the UI instead of manually editing the `configuration.yaml`.
 In addition, we have updated the installation instructions to include an option for installation via HACS.

 ## Introduction